CHAPTERS ON & BY FRANK LLOYD WRIGHT

 Author: Jordy, William H.

-Description: Six chapters.
-Chapter V: The Encompassing Environment of Free-Form Architecture: Frank Lloyd Wright’s Guggenheim Museum.
+Description: First published 1972.
+Six chapters.
+Chapter V: The Encompassing Environment of Free-Form Architecture: Frank Lloyd Wright's Guggenheim Museum.
 Whatever its faults - and who can unreservedly praise it? - the Solomon R. Guggenheim Museum is a liberating building.
-It is liberating, first, in the simple sense of being the worthy, unusual scheme that would ‘never be built’ but was.
+It is liberating, first, in the simple sense of being the worthy, unusual scheme that would "'never be built' but was.
 As such it encourages audacity in the Future."
 First published in 1972 by Doubleday & Co., Inc, Garden City, New York.
 First issued in paperback in 1976 by Anchor Books, Garden City, New York.
 Includes over forty photographs and illustration related to Wright.
 Original cover price $16.95.
-(Third Edition) (Sweeney 1877)
+6 x 9.25.
+Two copies.
+(Second and Fourth Edition) (Sweeney 1877)

 Size: 6 x 9.25